lycarter/blog/static/projects.md

 - [D3NIGMA](http://d3nigma.herokuapp.com) - a website I worked on for 6.148, MIT's web programming competition.
 We were awarded best frontend design and honorable mention overall.
 I worked primarily on front-end, as well as UI/UX design.

 # Small Projects
+- [Tomato Science]({% post_url 2022-10-16-tomato-science %}) - in the summer of 2022, I decided to measure the production output of my rooftop garden, mostly consisting of a smattering of different tomato varieties.
+I intend to use the data here to inform my plant selection in future years.
 - [Sierpinski Christmas Tree]({% post_url 2020-11-29-xmas-decorations %}) - due to COVID, I had to design a modular Christmas decoration for my small NYC apartment.
 I wound up with a beautiful and functional decorative that worked on the first try.
 - [3D Printing]({% post_url 2020-10-08-3d-printing %}) - I've 3D printed a lot for many mini-projects, which I compiled into a single gallery blog post.
 My favorite print of all of them is easily my custom-designed glasses case that I had printed in nylon by Shapeways, then sanded, polished, and painted myself.
 It stays closed with the help of a few magnets I glued in, and pivots on a pair of shoulder bolts.
 It's held up for over 2 years without any issues aside from paint and scratches.
 - Unread Emails (no longer functional) - a webpage displaying the results of a cron script I wrote, which logs and graphs my unread emails.